TimAnthonyAlexander/north/docs/implementation.md

   8. Stream response text (throttled at ~32ms)
   9. If `stopReason === "tool_use"`:
      - Execute each tool via registry
-     - For `approvalPolicy: "write"`: create `diff_review` entry, block for user decision
+     - For `approvalPolicy: "write"`: check plan exists, create `diff_review` entry, block for user decision
      - For `approvalPolicy: "shell"`: check allowlist, create `shell_review` if not allowed
+     - For `approvalPolicy: "plan"`: create `plan_review` entry, block for user decision
+     - On plan accept: switch to agent mode for subsequent iterations
      - On accept/run: apply edits or execute command, send result to Claude
      - On reject/deny: send rejection/denial to Claude
   10. Continue until Claude stops requesting tools